jngaravitoc/poles_in_cosmos/docs/peer-review/response_2.md

 > particle-based results and interpretations on the level of satellite galaxies,
 >as requested in the previous report.

-We agreed tidal disruption will add small-scale power we have included such a caveat in Section 5.3.
-However, we don’t expect to be a strong effect that will alter the conclusions of our work as tidal disruption happens at all times and mainly in the inner regions of the galaxy.
-We see a strong correlation with the pericentric passages that would be hard to explain by tidal disruption.
-We decided to do our analysis in particle data rather than satellites because of the high noise in the analysis of the satellites.
+We agreed that this is an important clarification to make in the paper.
+We added a paragraph in Section 5.3 (highlighted in red within lines 875).
+Tidal disruption would indeed be seen in the correlation at the smaller scales.
+Yet, the temporal changes shouldn't been gradual and should not have been as strong at the pericentric passages of the satellite.

 > Additionally, the following question related to Fig. 4 from the previous report